📝 Bar, drinks & cocktails · ⏱️ 4 min read

 ⚠️ Note:

-Alcoholic drinks have 21% VAT, non-alcoholic 9%.
-Always calculate your pour cost using prices excl.
-VAT.
+Alcoholic drinks carry 21% VAT, non-alcoholic items 9%.
+Always calculate pour cost using prices excluding VAT.

 The importance of accurate inventory tracking

-Many hospitality entrepreneurs underestimate the importance of accurate inventory tracking.
-A difference of €50 in your closing inventory can affect your pour cost by 1-2%.
-Therefore, ensure:
+Many hospitality owners underestimate inventory precision.
+A €50 error in closing inventory can shift your pour cost by 1-2%.
+Make sure you're doing:

 • Separate storage per drink category